Malinchristina/handbook-for-burnout/README.md

 The Kanban board is used in this project to visualize and manage tasks.
 By organizing work into columns representing different stages (e.g., To Do, In Progress, Done), the Kanban board helps track progress and prioritize tasks efficiently.

-View the bord for this project [here](https://github.com/users/Malinchristina/projects/3/views/1).
+View the board for this project [here](https://github.com/users/Malinchristina/projects/3/views/1).

 #### Epics